Chinese Fried Rice

 I worked in China for several months on different occasions.
 I must have spent about 6 months in China in total altogether.
 But I must say, I do not recall having fried rice like this over there.

 But then quite a few of the food inventions we see in Chinese restaurants in Europe do not seem to be common in China.

 If you have never been to China, you may wonder what a real traditional Chinese meal is actually like.

-My first experience of one was in 2011 after a long journey from Europe, arriving in Humen town near Guangzhou and Dongguan.
+My first experience with one was in 2011 after a long journey from Europe, arriving in Humen town near Guangzhou and Dongguan.

-Myself and a colleague arrived at the hotel at 20.00 and just wanted to retire and go to bed.
+A colleague and I arrived at the hotel at 20.00 and just wanted to retire and go to bed.
 However, the shipyard had sent their entire management team to meet us and take us to dinner.

 I remember the rotating table in the middle, carrying all sorts of differently prepared food like chicken feet, pork, duck etc.

 All the dishes were very different (and some better than others).
 The Chinese love their Chicken Feet.
 Call me old-fashioned, but that was something I could not get into.

 There were cups of tea and ashtrays for the smokers, some of whom quite happily smoked non-stop throughout the meal.